-To me as an Englishman but not a Londoner, the inclusion of pie and mash here is a little incongruous, it appears as many visitors from overseas express an intention or interest in trying it, though it is not a common dish in the UK, being particularly associated with east and south London.
+As an Englishman but not a Londoner, the inclusion of pie and mash here feels a little out of place, I include it as many visitors from overseas express an intention or interest in trying it.
+It is not a common dish in the UK, being associated with east and south London.
 It is a working class food traditionally served at Pie, Mash and Eel Shops, "shops" is a misnomer, they are small cheap restaurants where you sit and eat the food at tables.

 By all means take an interest in this culinary curio, but be aware there are so many better alternatives these days, especially if you don't have the nostalgia that seems to be necessary to enjoy this dish at its best.

-Some are served hot as part of a main meal, others such as the noble Pork Pie can be eaten cold or hot and others such as the Cornish Pasty are an institution of their own.
+Some are served hot as part of a main meal, others such as the noble Pork Pie can be eaten cold or hot, whereas the Cornish Pasty is an institution on its own.
 Try them, you are unlikely to be disappointed whether it is meat or vegetarian, there are endless choices.